au-ts/lionsos.org/content/docs/components/io.md

 ### File Systems

 Right now our work regarding file systems is quite rudimentary.
-We support the Network File System (NFS) but are working on a FAT file system as well as an actual block device driver.
+We support the Network File System (NFS) and the FAT file system.

+These interact with either native block drivers or virtualised drivers from Linux.